 Eero Saarinen's pedestal table collection includes coffee, side and dining tables.
 The Knoll logo is located on the uderside of the base.
 A nameplate with the KnollStudio logo and the signature of Eero Saarinen is also located on the underside of the top or on the top support plate.

-Tops are available in bevel-edged satin smooth laminate or in santos rosewood and teak.
+Tops are available in bevel-edged satin smooth laminate, lacquer, acrylic stone, marble and veneer.

 Coated marble tops feature a transparent polyester coating to help eliminate use-associated stains.

-Tables are available in white laminate, coated marble in a wide range of colours and in the veneer above stated.
+Tables are available in white and black laminate, coated marble in a wide range of colours and in the veneer.
 Top in acrylic stone for outdoor use.

-Base finish is available in black, white and platinum.
+Base finish is available in black and white.

 Oval Low Tables